Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Proofs of Consistency of the NNR Estimator

-where $M_{\Lambda_0}$ and $M_{\Gamma_0}$ are defined in \eqref{eq:M_defination}. \end{lemma} The proof of Lemma~\ref{lemma:cone} is standard and will be presented at the end of this subsection.
-Lemma~\ref{lemma:cone} states that, when the penalization parameter $\varphi_{NT}$ is sufficiently large, the component of the estimation error of $\Theta$ that cannot be explained by neither $\Lambda_0$ nor $\Gamma_0$ is relatively small compared to the part of the estimation error of $\Theta$ that can be explained by $\Lambda_0$ and $\Gamma_0$, along with a term that accounts for the estimation error of $\beta$.
+\end{lemma} The proof of Lemma~\ref{lemma:cone} is standard and will be presented at the end of this subsection.
+Lemma~\ref{lemma:cone} states that, when the penalization parameter $\varphi_{NT}$ is sufficiently large, the component of the estimation error of $\Theta$ that cannot be explained by either $\Lambda_0$ or $\Gamma_0$ is relatively small compared to the part of the estimation error of $\Theta$ that can be explained by $\Lambda_0$ and $\Gamma_0$, along with a term that accounts for the estimation error of $\beta$.